 The terms are sometimes used interchangeably except for the layers of the OSI model they operate at.
 They are both logical grouped units of information with a destination address.
 A frame operates at the data link layer and often refers to the header and trailer that are used for synchronization and error control.
 A packet is most often associated with the network layer of the OSI model and includes header information and usually user data.
 A packet is distinguished by its frame type.

-Dig deeper on Network Administration
+Dig Deeper on Network protocols and standards

-Related Q&A from Retired Expert - Joel Johnson
+Related Q&A from Joel Johnson